asimjalis/athena-sql/README.md

 ## What

-Command line tool to query AWS Athena using SQL from the command line.
+Command line tool to query AWS Athena using SQL.

 ## Steps